 This area was originally owned by the Capuchins, an order of priests.
 These priests sold the land to Don Almonester y Roxas during the Spanish rule of New Orleans.
-Mr. Almonester y Roxas is known for rebuilding the St. Louis Cathedral using her personal funds.
-His daughter was the Baroness Pontalba, who built the famous Pontalba Apartment that flank Jackson Square.
-Almonester’s properties also included parts of present day City Park, as well as the Lakewood Neighborhood.
+Don Almonester y Roxas is known for rebuilding the St. Louis Cathedral using his personal funds.
+His daughter was the Baroness Pontalba, who built the famous Pontalba Apartment that flanks Jackson Square.
+Almonester’s properties also included parts of present-day City Park, as well as the Lakewood neighborhood.

 After the Almonesters, Alexander Milne acquired most of Lakeview and the lakefront and during this time the New Basin Canal was build by Irish immigrants.
 It was the main artery from Lake Pontchartrain to other parts of the city – both downtown and uptown.
 Not only did this canal add to the character of the neighborhood, but also it provided needed transport of many items across the lake.
-It also served as a boundary between east and west sections of Lakeview.
+The neighborhood’s canal served as a boundary between east and west sections of Lakeview.

 The Lakeview neighborhood was one of the first residential areas to develop around the beauty and leisure that surrounded the lakefront scenery.
 Modern development of Lakeview began with a resort now called West End – originally called New Lake End.
 This was area was frequented and developed by citizens involved in coastal trade, yachters, and boaters between 1835-1876.